-The histogram is a tool that way too many starting photographers fear to learn.
-It’s a tool that at first glance looks confusing and makes little sense, and that’s enough to stop many from learning it.
-However, I believe you need to understand the histogram in order to take your photography to the next level – because that’s what you want, right?
+The histogram is a tool that many beginning photographers fear to learn.
+At first it looks confusing and probably makes little sense, resulting in many photographers avoiding it.
+However, you need to understand the histogram in order to take your photography to the next level – that’s what you want, right?

-To be honest, I also avoided the histogram for a long time until I learned how powerful it is and that it would improve my understanding of photography.
+I also avoided the histogram for a long time in the beginning.
+But then I learned how powerful it is and that it would improve my understanding of photography.

 So, what IS a histogram?